 Symptoms of adrenal crash represent a sudden intensification or abrupt onset of the many already existing pre-crash Adrenal Fatigue symptoms, such as:

 You need not have all of these symptoms to have an adrenal crash.
-Sometimes, you only have a few of them, but they are usually severe.
-Sometimes the degree of decompensation can be quite mild and minor.
-Other times, they can be severe and major.
-Generally speaking, the more intense the symptoms, the more severe is the crash.
-Crash intensity can be classified into five levels which will be explained later.
-One can experience any degree of adrenal crash at any stage of Adrenal Fatigue.
+You may only have some, although often severe.
+The degree of decompensation may also vary between mild, major, or severe.
+Generally, the more intense the symptoms, the more severe the crash.
+You can experience any adrenal crash severity during any stage of adrenal fatigue.

-Clinically, Adrenal Fatigue Crashes are classified into 5 levels based on subjective evaluation.
-Levels 1 and 2 are considered minor crashes with good recovery potential, while levels 3, 4, and 5 are considered major crashes and have a much less certain Recovery Phase.
+Clinically, can classify Adrenal Fatigue Crashes into 5 levels based on subjective evaluation.
+Levels 1 and 2 are considered minor crashes with good recovery potential.
+Levels 3, 4, and 5, considered major crashes, have a much less certain Recovery Phase.

 Level 1 - loss of 10-19% of immediate pre-crash baseline level of adrenal function in terms of energy, metabolic imbalance such as hypoglycemia, and emotional function such as irritability.
-Typically, there is a sense of being more tired than usual, more irritable, and a sense of being hungry earlier than normal.
-Normal outside work, as well as household chores, can be completed, though a sense of tiredness is felt at the end of the day.
-A nap can be extremely helpful and the sense of recovery is felt after rest.
+You may feel more fatigued and irritable as well as hungrier than usual.
+Although you can carry on with normal outside and household tasks, you feel more tired at the end of the day.
+A nap is useful and you feel revived after resting.

 Level 4 - loss of 40-49% of immediate pre-crash baseline level of function in terms of energy, metabolic imbalance such as hypoglycemia, and emotional function such as irritability.
-Typically, there is severe fatigue throughout the day.
-Unable to do most household chores, and the body feels totally drained.
-Emotionally depressed and too weak emotionally to get angry.
-Food or supplements that generates energy before may make things worse.
-Unable to get to do outside chores is a key characteristic.
-Those who are working will be unable to go to work.
-Even sounds from the TV can be irritating.
-Once in bed, it's hard to get up other than to go to the kitchen to prepare food.
+You may feel fatigued throughout the day.
+Completing your daily tasks becomes increasingly difficult.
+Emotions of irritability and anger may increase.
+Even sounds from the television set may become irritating.
+Once in bed, you may find it hard to get up just to go to the kitchen to prepare something to eat.

 Level 5 - loss of greater than 50% of immediate pre-crash baseline level of function in terms of energy, metabolic imbalance such as hypoglycemia, and emotional function such as irritability.
-Bedridden most of the time, getting up only to accomplish the basic personal hygiene chores.
-It's not unusual to require assistance for ambulation or taking a shower or changing clothes.
+Bedridden most of the time, you may find yourself only able to get up to accomplish basic personal hygiene chores.
+It's not unusual to require assistance for ambulation, taking a shower, or changing clothes.